konsumer/nim-physfs_static/README.md

 ## installation

-Add this to your n imble file:
+Add this to your project's .nimble file:

 ```
 requires "physfs_static >= 0.0.0"